© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead 400m NNW of Sweethope Farm is a scheduled monument protected by Historic England under reference 1011556.
 View the official record →

-The Romano-British farmstead situated approximately 400 metres north-north-west of Sweethope Farm is a scheduled ancient monument of the Romano-British period, likely dating from the first to fourth centuries AD.
+The Romano-British farmstead situated approximately 400 metres north-north-west of Sweethope Farm is a scheduled ancient monument in Northumberland that represents rural settlement activity during the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011556.

 Romano-British farmstead 400m NNW of Sweethope Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011556.